ishitaj/sq-URL/README.md

 4. http://ijain89.herokuapp.com/db gives a database view of which URLs have been stored in the database till date along with the number of times the sqURLs have been visited.

-4. When you click on any code corresponding to a URL, you are redirected to the page on the original URL.
+5. When you click on any code corresponding to a URL, you are redirected to the page on the original URL.

-5. The visit count of the sqURL already existing in the database is incremented.
+6. The visit count of the sqURL already existing in the database is incremented.

+7. The app has been integrated with Google+ via OAuth2.
+TODO: Linking user information with sqURL creation.

 C. URL Shortening algorithm: